-Despite these violations of law and policy Gospel Rehab persisted and expanded.
+Despite these violations of law and policy, Gospel Rehab persisted and expanded.
 Several years after the Taocheng clinic was founded the program attracted attention from Christian aid groups in Hong Kong.
 Funding and other assistance from these Hong Kong groups enabled Gospel Rehab to establish additional clinics in Kunming and in Dehong Prefecture, a largely ethnic minority region along the Yunnan-Myanmar border decimated by narcotics addiction and HIV/AIDS.
 With support from a Hong Kong Christian charity, in 2004 Lin Jueqing worked with a local Christian church and county TSPM to establish the Erkun Gospel Rehab Counseling Station in Yingjiang County, a Dai and Jingpo Autonomous County in Dehong.

 Gospel Rehab’s endurance suggests a degree of blind-eye governance on the part of local officials, a decision to ignore much of what Lin and others were doing because of the program’s perceived benefits.
 This is perhaps not surprising given the relatively relaxed attitude shown by Yunnan officials towards unregistered NGOs and other grassroots groups during the 1990s and 2000s.
 This period was one of considerable experimentation and innovation in Yunnan’s associational sphere, and Gospel Rehab was one of scores of unregistered non-profit groups that sprang up during this time in response to the twin crises of addiction and HIV/AIDS.
 Because of a dearth of resources and the scale of the problem, government officials have welcomed the entry of civil society and grassroots actors into the field of addiction treatment.
 A good deal of drug treatment in China “remains either a fringe enterprise endeavored by a few do-gooders in the community or by the criminal justice system that believes in the simple method of manual labor and deprivation of personal freedom.”